-Disabilities are difficult to live with, especially for those undergoing an adjustment period if theyโre recently disabled.
+Disabilities are difficult to live with, especially for those undergoing an adjustment period if they’re recently disabled.
 Perhaps you think your days of activity are over?
-Well, thatโs not always the case, and thereโs still a great many activities that you can partake in to boost your mood and fitness.
+Well, that’s not always the case, and there’s still a great many activities that you can partake in to boost your mood and fitness.

 While mobility solutions are out there for the disabled, sporting solutions are too!
-No matter who you are, sport is about fitness and fun, and there are even opportunities for professional competitions among theย disabled community too, as the Paralympics will prove!
-Sport is adapting to accommodate all.
-Consequently, here are some of the sports that warmly welcome participation from the disabledย community.
+No matter who you are, sport is about fitness and fun, and there are even opportunities for professional competitions among the disabled community too, as the Paralympics will prove!

 Para Archery

-Archery in general is often overlooked as a sport by great swathes of people, but itโs actually a sport thatย helps flaunt strength, skill, and precision.
-Interestingly, para archery was actually one of the first sportsย where wheelchair athletes had organized competition, charting new territory for sport and its participants.ย Is there a better place to begin?
+Archery in general is often overlooked as a sport by great swathes of people, but it’s actually a sport that helps flaunt strength, skill, and precision.
+Interestingly, para archery was actually one of the first sports where wheelchair athletes had organized competition, charting new territory for sport and its participants.

-Thereโre many different categories for competition depending on the nature of the disability the contestant has.
+There’re many different categories for competition depending on the nature of the disability the contestant has.
 Of course, these principles will be found in any of the casual clubs or practice sessions that you join too, which also include any assistive devices you may need to help your shooting.
-All in all, para archery is a sport that, while perhaps slower than others, allows you to really build up muscle and hone your skills in your own time.

 Wheelchair Tennis